hardiman-mostow/hardiman-mostow.github.io/_pages/about.md

 12/2021: I passed the Optimization/Numerical Linear Algebra Qualifying Exam!

 09/2021: I started as a PhD student at UCLA!
+For my first year, I am fortunate to be supported by an NSF NRT MENTOR Fellowship.

 Hobbies/Personal
 =================